Saira-A/configdoc/options.md

 ##### localeToggleEnabled
 **Type**: `boolean`
 **Default**: `false`
-Determines if the locale toggle is enabled.
+Determines if locale toggle is enabled - button within header to switch between English and Welsh.
+Has to be set to true on pagingHeaderPanel to work.

 ##### settingsButtonEnabled
 **Type**: `boolean`